 More Than Just a Myth

-We all know the lore of garlic’s vampire-repelling abilities, but humans should take garlic's cardiovascular health benefits to heart.
+We all know the lore of garlic’s vampire-repelling powers, but humans should take garlic's cardiovascular health benefits to heart.
 Studies show that regular consumption of garlic can inhibit coronary artery calcification and decrease platelet aggregation, thereby reducing the risk of stroke and thrombosis.
 Though garlic may not lower cholesterol as much as previously thought, it can prevent the oxidation of cholesterol in the blood stream and inhibit the formation of atherosclerotic plaques, which lead to heart disease.

 Odor that Kills